 As a nonprofit you probably sensitize your followers via rich and engaging content.
 This content could be a video, photo gallery, documents related to your cause, or audio clips.

 Instead of directing followers to your website and leaving it to them to find the right content, show the content directly.

 Just as Kellogg’s (though not a nonprofit) did by adding QR Code on the packaging of their Crunchy Nut product.
-When scanned, this QR Code allowed people to see a video showing ‘one can eat Kellogg’s anytime and do not have to wait for the next morning‘.
+When scanned, this QR Code allowed people to see a video.
+It showed ‘one can eat Kellogg’s anytime and do not have to wait for the next morning‘.

 These are just 6 ways of getting more out of your print marketing.
-But if you are creative, you can come up with your own innovative way of using QR Codes in your print promotions to engage your followers or potential volunteers.
+But if you are creative, you can come up with your own innovative way of using QR Codes to engage your followers or potential volunteers.
 Have an idea?
 Share in the comments below.
 Or if you are ready, get started by creating your first QR Code.